stuartd/keymapper/README.md

 *   Different users can have different mappings - one can have Caps Lock disabled but Num Lock enabled, another can have them the other way round
 *   Keys can be mapped on shared computers without affecting all users

+Originally developed [on `code.google.com`](https://code.google.com/archive/redirect/a/code.google.com/p/keymapper?movedTo=https:%2F%2Fgithub.com%2Fstuartd%2Fkeymapper
-Originally developed at http://code.google.com/p/keymapper where it was popular with the shareware sites of the time (2008!)
+) [^1] where it was popular with the shareware sites of the time (2008!)

 ![numbers](km_numbers_2008.png)

+[^1]: The link of course redirects back to this repo

 * * *